-Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Mortgage Master and National City Mortgage.
-These two lenders have a strong history of providing high-level professional service to our clients.
+Elfant Wissahickon REALTORS maintains exclusive marketing agreements with Loan Depot, Freedom Mortgage, and CrossCountry Mortgage.
+These lenders have a strong history of providing high-level professional service to our clients.
 There may be other lenders with similar rates and services, you are free to shop around to determine that you are receiving the best overall deal based on rates and services.

 Your Elfant Wissahickon agent has all the tools to help you find a home.
 Our auto-search capabilities through Bright MLS (Bright Multiple Listing Service) and RealScout allow us to email new properties to you as soon as they are listed.
 Our information is the most current available.